Viinay97/MakeMyTimetable/README.md

 ## Features

-- Select three electives from dropdown lists
+- Select three electives from dropdown lists.
 - Validate if all three electives are selected before generating the timetable
-- Generate a personalized timetable based on the selected electives
+- Generate a personalized timetable based on the selected electives.
-- Download the timetable as a PDF for offline use
+- Download your personalized timetable as a PDF for offline use.